Larsende/Agility2020-AS3/class1/module1/module03.rst

             }
           }
         }

 #.
+Click on send.
+Look at the results of the POST and make sure you recieve a result of 200.

+#.
 In many environments it is required to perform TLS (SSL) from beginning to end of the communication path.
-In this example we will perform SSL Bridging by adding a ServerSSL Profile:
+In this example we will perform SSL Bridging by adding a ServerSSL Profile.

+#.
+In Postman select the Lab2, ``HTTPS with Serverssl profile``.
+Notice in the body that we have added a ``clientTLS`` option.
+Why is a serverssl profile applied as a clientTLS option?

    The body of the post will be as follows:

     .. code-block:: json
         :linenos: